ArpanMajumdar/kafka-tutorial/README.md

 - A partition is a single log.
 - Messages are written to it in an append-only fashion, and are read in order from beginning to end.
 - Partitions are also the way that Kafka provides redundancy and scalability.
 Each partition can be hosted on a different server.
+- Order of messages is guaranteed only within a partition(not across partitions).
+- Once data is written in a partition it cannot be changed.

 ### Producer
 - Producers create new messages.
 - A message will be produced to a specific topic.
+- Producers already know to which broker and partition to write to.
 - By default, the producer does not care what partition a specific message is written to and will balance messages over all partitions of a topic evenly.
 - In some cases, the producer will direct messages to specific partitions.
 This is typically done using the message key and a partitioner that will generate a hash of the key and map it to a specific partition.
 This assures that all messages produced with a given key will get written to the same partition.
+- In case of broker failure, producers will automatically recover.
+- Producers can choose to recieve acknowledgement of data writes.
+    - **acks=0** : Producer won't wait for acknowledgement(possible data loss).
+    - **acks=1** : Producer will wait for leader acknowledgement(limited data loss).
+    - **acks="all"** : Leader + replicas acknowledgement(no data loss).
+- Producers can choose to send key with the message.
+- If key is null, data is sent to each partition in a round robbin fashion.
+- If key is present, then all messages having key will always go to the same partition.

 ### Consumer
 - Consumers read messages.